Maneklal Sankalchand Thacker: Biography

 Thacker was credited with efforts in putting applied science to use in power engineering.
 He was known to have consolidated the functioning of CSIR and contributed to the industrial development of India.
 He chaired the Governing Council of the Indian Institute of Technology, Delhi and was a member of the council of the Indian National Science Academy during 1954 to 1956.
 He presided the engineering and metallurgy section of the 1951 Indian Science Congress and was the general president of the 1958 session held in Chennai.
 He represented India in the standing committee of the British Commonwealth Scientific Conference and was a member of the governing councils of several science and educational organizations, Indian Council of Medical Research, National Book Trust, Birbal Sahni Institute of Palaeobotany, Indian Institute of Science, Administrative Staff College of India, and National Council of Applied Economic Research counting among them.
 He was the founder president of the Institute of Management and the Indian chapter of the Illuminating Engineering Society and served as the president of Institution of Engineers (India), Indian Institute of Metals and Energy Institute, besides serving as the vice president of Indian Association for the Cultivation of Science and the Indian National Science Academy.
 He also published a number of books including Science and Culture, Survey of literature on high voltage engineering and allied subjects, 1935-53 and Natural resources and their planned utilization.

 Family

-Thacker is survived by his son who is a lawyer and his grandson Dhun Thacker and Kunak Thacker.
 Maneklal Thacker died on 16 December 1998, at the age of 94.